About our program

 The program’s aim is to provide outstanding general surgical training for residents interested in exploring opportunities across the breadth of general surgery, as well as readying residents for either fellowship or independent practice.
 The residency program is committed to wellness and well-being, both individually and as a group.
 We value diversity in its many forms and strive to create an inclusive community.
 The program strives to provide opportunities to practice real-life scenarios, including mock oral examinations in the fourth and fifth clinical years of training as well as skills labs in the following arenas: laparoscopic skills, open surgical skills, central venous catheter insertion, endoscopy, ultrasound, common bile duct exploration, ethics and communication, and teaching and evaluation.
 Non-clinical topics, including wellness, leadership and practice management, are addressed during weekly protected Monday educational conferences.
 Training includes exposure to a breadth of practice models (academic, community, HMO), spanning surgical care for patients from infancy to the elderly, including veterans and homeless individuals, and encompassing a variety of races and ethnicities.

-- Prepare graduates for today’s and tomorrow’s changing healthcare environment.
+- Prepare graduates for leadership in today’s and tomorrow’s changing healthcare environment